-- a Align the bottom of the cover with the hinge tabs located along the bottom edge of the computer. - b Using the hinge tabs as leverage, rotate the cover downward to close it. - c Press the cover down until it snaps into place. - d Ensure that the cover is seated correctly before moving the computer. - NOTICE: To connect a network cable, first plug the cable into the network port or device, and then plug it into the computer. - 4 Connect your computer and devices to electrical outlets, and then turn them on.
+- 1 Ensure that all cables are connected, and fold cables out of the way. - 2 Ensure that no tools or extra parts are left inside the computer. - 3 Align the bottom of the cover with the tabs located along the bottom edge of the computer. - 4 Using the tabs as leverage, rotate the cover downward and press down to close it.

+- 1 computer cover - 2 back of computer - 3 bottom hinges - 5 Ensure that the cover is seated correctly before moving it to the upright position. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 6 Connect your computer and devices to electrical outlets, and turn them on.